mitmedialab/doodlebot-controller-js/README.md

 ### 1.1 Important

 0. Install [cam2ip](https://github.com/gen2brain/cam2ip) on the computer that will have the camera connection.
 From the Readme, I downloaded [macOS 64bit OpenCV](https://github.com/gen2brain/cam2ip/releases/download/1.6/cam2ip-1.6-darwin-cv2.zip), unzipped it, and executed it.
+1. To avoid problems with CORS, activate the [Chrome](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/access-control-allow-origin/) "allow CORS" extensions.
-1. In the computer that has the camera installed, run the following script in 2 different terminals:
+2. In the computer that has the camera installed, run the following script in 2 different terminals:

    ```
    /Users/prg/Downloads/cam2ip-1.6-darwin-cv2/cam2ip -bind-addr :<port>